operasoftware/devopera/blog/_posts/2011-01-26-the-zen-of-html5-london-web-presentation.md

 - bruce-lawson
 tags:
 - browsers
-- W3C
-- One Web
+- w3c
-- HTML5
+- one-web
-- Standards
+- html5
-- blog
+- standards
 layout: article
 ---
 <p>Last week, 120 Londoners were locked in a room and made to listen to me talk about HTML5, specifically its origins and design principles.</p>